-INTERVIEW BY DAVE DUNCAN
+INTERVIEW AND INTRODUCTION BY DAVE DUNCAN

 PHOTOS BY DAN BOURQUI